surge-synthesizer/sst-jucegui/README.md

     - group 3: animation on knob
     - SnapDrags on Knob and Slider
 - INterfaces
-    - Stylesheet Fonts
     - TempoSynced
 - Slider:
     - Horiz
 - General Feature
     - Mouse Hiding
+    - XML and User Editable stylesheet
     - keyboard on knob and generally
     - accesibility on knob slider and generally
     - mouse wheel callibration and sharing
-    - Delayed begin/end edit on wheel (and dtor)

 - Components
     - Popup Overlay for Values
     - Tab Containers
     - Number Field
-    - Better-Dropdown-Than-Dropdown
     - VU Meter
-- Some Documentation
+- Doxygen setup maybe?

 - Squash it, Ship it, hack SC